OliwierSellig/metal-pathfinder/README.md

 # MetalPathfinder

 A web-based MVP that enables metal music enthusiasts to discover new tracks by describing what they appreciate in a selected piece from their library.
-The system integrates with Spotify for authentication and audio previews, and utilizes OpenAI API to generate personalized recommendations.
+The system integrates with Spotify for music metadata, and utilizes OpenAI API to generate personalized recommendations.

 ## Table of Contents